jambonz/create-jambonz-ws-app/templates/README.md

 {% if openai %}
 ### /openai-s2s
-An example application that connects to the OpenAI Realtime API and implements a Voice-AI conversation.
+An example application that connects to the [OpenAI Realtime API](https://platform.openai.com/docs/guides/realtime) and implements a Voice-AI conversation.
 The example shows how to configure the session parameters and gives an example of how to provide function calls, or tools, to the OpenAI assistant.
 This example requires an OpenAI API key with permissions for the Real-time API, the key must be provided via the `OPENAI_API_KEY` environment variable.
+{% endif %}

+{% if deepgram %}
+### /deepgram-s2s
+An example application that connects to the [Deepgram Voice Agent](https://deepgram.com/product/voice-agent-api) service.
+The example shows how to configure the session parameters and gives an example of how to provide function calls, or tools, to the Voice Agent.
+This example requires a Deepgram API key which key must be provided via the `DEEPGRAM_API_KEY` environment variable.
+{% endif %}

+{% if streaming %}
+### /llm-streaming
+An example application that shows how to stream text from an LLM through jambonz to a TTS engine that supports streaming.
+As of release 0.9.2 the TTS engines that are supported for this feature are Deepgram, ElevenLabs, and Cartesia - please check back as we are adding new TTS engines every month.
+This application uses the Anthropic LLM and requires an API key which key must be provided via the `ANTHROPIC_API_KEY` environment variable.
 {% endif %}